SPC Blaine E. Redding

 Specialist Blaine Redding was laid to rest on June 22, 2010, at Oak Hill Cemetery, next to his grandfather.
 Forgoing a formal military burial, attendees honored Blaine by listening to rock music and wearing flip-flops.
 Specialist Blaine Redding’s awards and decorations include the Bronze Star Medal, Purple Heart, Army Commendation Medal, Army Achievement Medal, National Defense Service Medal, Iraqi Campaign Medal, Global War on Terrorism Service Medal, Army Service Medal, Overseas Service Medal, ISAF NATO Medal, Afghanistan Campaign Medal.
 He was also awarded the Combat Infantry Badge and the Air Assault Badge.

 Although her time with Blaine ended much too soon, Nikki takes comfort in the fact that Blaine died doing something he loved with his brothers around him.
 She feels blessed she married a good man who loved life and oversized everything, whether it was hosting a barbecue for friends, or working out fanatically to stay “big and beautiful” as he called it.

-Nikki says that she is thankful for the work that Homes For Our Troops and its Home Award Program is doing to honor our nation’s wounded and fallen soldiers.
-The gift of a mortgage free home, she says, will allow her to finish her college to become a teacher, a career Blaine had always encouraged her to pursue.
+Nikki says that she is thankful for the work that Homes For Our Troops and its Home Award Program did to honor our nation’s wounded and fallen Soldiers.
+The gift of a mortgage-free home, she says, enabled her to finish her college to become a teacher, a career Blaine had always encouraged her to pursue.
 Nikki would like to teach high school at a military base, where she feels she could make a difference to students and families dealing with frequent deployments and other stresses.
 Nikki is also planning to establish a scholarship fund in Blaine’s name.